coq/coq/doc/sphinx/language/gallina-specification-language.rst

       mutually dependent methods.

    .. cmdv:: Unguarded CoFixpoint @ident {? @binders } {? : @type } := @term
+      :name: Unguarded CoFixpoint

       Define a cofixpoint without checking productivity.
 Warning: this can break the consistency of the system, use at your own risk.
-      Unchecked cofixpoint are printed by ``Print Assumptions``.
+Unchecked cofixpoint are printed by :cmd:`Print Assumptions`.

 .. _Assertions: